akaczano/BurroughsPrototype/DocumentationGuide.md

 As a part of the Viasat team, it is my job to help improve upon Aidan's initial version of Burroughs.
 So far, I have contributed to  the where clause date-field issue (#3), which deals with a necessary string to date conversion and where clause recursion so that the sql to ksql translation of queries containing dates works as expected and dates aren't compared lexographically.

 ### Andrew Riordan
+**Purdue Email**: riordana@purdue.edu <br />
+I worked on issue numbers 2,9,15,26.
+My contributions to Burroughs included adding some non-query functionality to Burroughs, (topic deletion) and dealing with complexities arising from join statement(s).
+These make Burroughs more useful to an end user.
 ### Ainesh Sootha